 - 4.4.1 A permanent exclusion is when a pupil is permanently excluded from school and not allowed to return.
-This is a very serious outcome and decision, and the Head teacher will consult with senior leaders and the chair of the Governing Body/Board of Trustees as soon as possible in such a case. - 4.4.2 We will follow the same procedure to decide on and initiate a permanent exclusion for a pupil as for a suspension (see above), including using appropriate template letters from our Local Authority. - 4.4.3 However, where a child is not returning to our school, we will not arrange alternative education and instead will take steps to initiate an assessment of the pupil by the Local Authority responsible for their continuing education (from the 6th day after exclusion), so that a long-term re-integration plan for a new placement can be put in place. - 4.4.4 We will also draw attention to a pupil's EHCP if they have one because the Local Authority must ensure that an appropriate full time placement is identified in consultation with parents, who retain their rights to express a preference for the school they want their child to attend or make representations for a placement in any other school.
+This is a very serious outcome and decision, and the Head teacher will consult with senior leaders and the chair of the Governing Body (or in their absence the Chair of the Trustees) as soon as possible in such a case. - 4.4.2 We will follow the same procedure to decide on and initiate a permanent exclusion for a pupil as for a suspension (see above), including using appropriate template letters from our Local Authority. - 4.4.3 However, where a child is not returning to our school, we will not arrange alternative education and instead the Local Authority will be responsible for their continuing education (from the 6th day after exclusion). - 4.4.4 We will also draw attention to a pupil's EHCP if they have one because the Local Authority must ensure that an appropriate full time placement is identified in consultation with parents, who retain their rights to express a preference for the school they want their child to attend or make representations for a placement in any other school.